captainjamesmisson/07-Project-1/README.md

         - within war vs. non-war periods (i.e., Korean, Vietnam, Iraq)
         - vs. annual unemployment rates

-  - Compare current Spotify 'popularity' ratings across decades to determine if:
+  - Compare current Spotify 'popularity' ratings of songs across decades to determine if:
         - popularity of certain decades' music persists across time

+  - Determine if the prevelance of certain genres as a % of Top 100 songs changes materially across time

   ************ADD IDEAS WHERE APPROPRIATE************